lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

     self.output_path = output_path
 ```

-We are done with the contructor.
+We are done with the constructor.
 We are not going to define the
 `generate_context` method as we will not update the context.
 If we had some
 other module that were based on the API, we would surely do it though.